-Ishmael will effectively advocate applying an environmental justice lense to all Minneapolis budget discussions to contribute to a more equitable delivery of services and programming for all Minneapolis residents
+Ishmael works to advocate for advances in environmental justice advocacy and to contribute to a more equitable delivery of services and programming for all Minneapolis residents

 Ishmael remains committed to achieving the city of Minneapolis’ resident engagement goals to embed resident input into city policy and decision making processes

 Ishmael Builds Partnerships and Alliances To Fight For Environmental Justice and Racial Equality and Inclusion So that Minneapolis' Boards, Commissions, Task Forces and Elected Officials Reflect The Great Cultural Interests of Its Residents